ohmer1/hassio-addons/README.md

 Once installed, configure the addon with the required parameters in the HASS.IO configuration panel.
 See https://github.com/ohmer1/obihai2mqtt for more information about supported parameters.

-Your phone line will be published to your MQTT server.
+Your phone line status will be published to your MQTT server.
 Simply add a new mqtt sensor into your Home Assistant configuration.

 Sample sensor configuration:
 ```yml